sujal-chauhan2006/ML-Algorithms-Practice/README.md

 * Understanding autocorrelation and its impact on model performance
 * Building confidence in model validation and interpretation

+### 07. Gradient Descent with Fixed Slope (m)

+**Objective:**
+Understand the core concept of Gradient Descent by keeping the slope (m) fixed and optimizing only the intercept (b) in a Linear Regression model.

+#### Topics Covered

+* Introduction to Gradient Descent
+* Cost Function Minimization
+* Gradient Calculation
+* Learning Rate
+* Epochs and Iterative Optimization
+* Intercept (b) Optimization
+* Fixed Slope (m) Regression
+* Regression Line Visualization
+* Parameter Updates Using Gradient Descent

+#### Learning Highlights

+* Understanding the intuition behind Gradient Descent
+* Learning how machine learning models minimize prediction error
+* Visualizing the movement of the regression line during training
+* Understanding the role of learning rate in optimization
+* Building a strong foundation for Logistic Regression and Neural Networks
+* Understanding parameter optimization before implementing full Gradient Descent

 ## 🛠️ Technologies Used

 * Python